Barga - The Most Scottish Town in Italy

 Barga also hosts traditional folkloric and musical events such as Opera Barga and Barga Jazz.

-Historically, the area has close links with Scotland, where many Barghigiani emigrated in the early part of the century, often to work in the catering trade.
+Historically, the area has close links with Scotland, where many inhabitants emigrated in the early part of the century, often to work in the catering trade.

-After lunch spend a couple of hours exploring the beautiful historic centre with loads of interesting art galleries, a wonderful 12th century cathedral and more importantly some of the best ice cream parlours in the area!
-Also a great town to pick up some local produce.
+You can spend a couple of hours exploring the beautiful historic centre with many interesting art galleries, a wonderful 12th century cathedral and more importantly some of the best ice cream parlours in the area!

 Situated in the Serchio Valley, Barga makes an excellent starting point for touring the Garfagnana.